xmtp/XIPs/XIPs/xip-sender-defined-identity.md

 ## Questions to resolve (these questions to be removed from the spec)

 - I chose to keep this spec as simple as possible and only included `name` and `pfpUri` in the identity content.
 Should it also include additional identity information, such as real names or other social media profiles?
-- For pfpUri, any objections to using the Farcaster Cononical URI spec?
+- For pfpUri, any objections to using the Farcaster Canonical URI spec?
-- For the name field, should we keep it a string and require clients to use a web3 name lookup mechanism based on the name, or would it be better to explicitly identify the web3 asset using the Farcaster Cononical URI spec or some other mechanims?
+- For the name field, should we keep it a string and require clients to use a web3 name lookup mechanism based on the name, or would it be better to explicitly identify the web3 asset using the Farcaster Canonical URI spec or some other mechanims?
 - Will this approach work in the context of Group Messaging?

 ## Backward compatibility